 - Day 7: Drive to Las Vegas

-What is the best time of year to visit Utah National Parks?
+What is the best time of year for Utah National Parks Road Trip?

 Utah is beautiful at any time of the year.
 Moreover, Utah National Parks are open all year round.
-But most of all is worth visit Utah Mighty 5 during Spring and Fall.
+But most of all is worth visiting Utah Mighty 5 during Spring and Fall.

 Spring in Utah National Parks

 Spring is fantastic.
 The best are April and May.
 It is not hot yet, the temperature is pleasant, and you can wander extensively in the parks.
 But the water level in rivers in April can be quite high, and water is cold, though.
 It cannot be easy to enter the slots canyon (as Zebra Canyon) or do some water hikes like the Narrows or the Subway.
 It gets hot in June, but it is still bearable.
 So, in our opinion, Spring is great for a Utah Mighty 5 Road Trip.

 Summer is sweltering.
 In July and August, the temperature during the day exceeds 100° F (40°C).
 If you have to go on your Utah National Parks Road Trip during these months, be prepared for the heat.
 So, be sure to pack a hiking hat, sunglasses, sunscreen SPF 50.
 Remember also to cover your arms and legs from sunburn and start hiking early in the morning.
 Furthermore, take a big water reservoir per person for each hike, and often hydrate yourself.

 Autumn in Utah National Parks

 Fall is perfect.
 For us, these are the most enjoyable months.
 The colors of autumn are delightful.
 We have been several times in Fall.
 September and October are great.
 But November is fabulous too.
 In November day was shorter, so we started our hikes early, but the temperature still was pleasant.
 Furthermore, there were much fewer people.
 So, we highly recommend Fall for a Utah National Parks Road Trip.